- Search The Registry

 *E. Oscar Woolfolk was born on this date in 1912.
 He was a Black chemist and Professor.

-During this time, he worked as a Research Assistant at Ohio University, (1938-1940) and Instructor of Chemistry at Claflin College (1940-1942), Director for the Chemistry Laboratory of the Scioto Ordinance Plant1 (1942-43), and as Research Chemist for the U.S. Bureau of Mines (1943-49).
+During this time, he worked as a Research Assistant at Ohio University (1938-1940), an Instructor of Chemistry at Claflin College (1940-1942), Director for the Chemistry Laboratory of the Scioto Ordinance Plant1 (1942-43), and as Research Chemist for the U.S. Bureau of Mines (1943-49).
 He married Norma B. Woolfolk and had two children, Dennis and David.
-Woolfolk was a Professor of Chemistry and Chairman of the Department for Central State College, between 1949-68.
+Woolfolk was a Professor of Chemistry and Chairman of the Department for Central State College between 1949-68.
 Professor Woolfolk served as Dean of the College of Arts and Sciences, Central State University (1967-68) and Vice-President for Academic Affairs (196-71).

 He served as Visiting Lecturer at Urbana College (1967-68).
 Professor Woolfolk served as Dean at Fisk University from 1973 to 1978.
-Professor E. Oscar Woolfolk's area of research was in the identification of amines.
-E. Oscar Woolfolk died in 1990 at the age of 78 in Nashville, TN.
+Professor E. Oscar Woolfolk's area of research was identifying amines.
+E. Oscar Woolfolk died in 1990 at age 78 in Nashville, TN.